An 89 year old great-grandmother has broken a world record on Mount Kilimanjaro for the second time.

 Climbing Kilimanjaro does not require technical mountaineering skills, but does require excellent physical fitness and mental strength.
 People who are successful in reaching the top must be conditioned to hike on steep terrain and in inclement weather for extended periods of time.

 There are several established routes which typically require between five and nine days round trip.
-Lorimor climbed Kilimanjaro on the remote and beautiful Rongai route, which the Ultimate Kilimanjaro website describes as a “moderately difficult route” in “true wilderness.”
+Lorimor climbed Kilimanjaro on the remote and beautiful Rongai route, which the Ultimate Kilimanjaro website describes as a “moderate route” in “true wilderness.”

 The biggest obstacle when climbing Kilimanjaro is the extreme altitude.
 At high elevation, there is less oxygen in the atmosphere which can lead to altitude sickness if the body fails to adapt.
 Serious cases of altitude sickness can be fatal.